Swisscom Ltd – Annual report – 31 December 2021

 Results and sensitivity of impairment tests

-Residential Customers and Enterprise Customers Swisscom Switzerland
+Residential Customers and Business Customers Swisscom Switzerland